-No matter which sector of industry a company is involved in, or where you reside in the UK, the implications of the current state of the British economy continue to have far reaching consequences.
+No matter which industry a company is involved in, or where you reside in the UK, the implications of the current state of the British economy continue to have far reaching consequences.

 While technically and officially we are out of recession, it is the sustainability of that economic state which is now under scrutiny.